 6 – Go paperless

-Paper clutter tends to accumulate quickly, and if you do not tackle it regularly, you can end up with mountains of papers in your home.
+Paper clutter tends to accumulate quickly, and if you do not tackle it regularly, you can end up with mountains of paper in your home.

 That’s why I always recommend going paperless whenever you can.